The IHG® Rewards Traveler Credit Card offers on this page are expired, as Chase is no longer accepting applications for this card.

-The IHG® Rewards Club Traveler Credit Card features a solid rewards rate on IHG hotel purchases, but unfortunately its $29 annual fee and lack of extensive IHG benefits make it a tough sell.
-Most travelers will get better value from this card's bigger brother the IHG® Rewards Club Premier Credit Card—which features an excellent rewards rate and valuable IHG-specific benefits—or a no-annual-fee cash back card like the Citi® Double Cash Credit Card.
+The IHG® Rewards Traveler Credit Card features a solid rewards rate on IHG hotel purchases.
+Most travelers will get better value from this card's bigger brother the IHG® Rewards Premier Credit Card—which features an excellent rewards rate and valuable IHG-specific benefits—or a no-annual-fee cash back card like the Citi® Double Cash Card – 18 month BT offer.

-Review: Our Thoughts on the IHG® Rewards Club Traveler Credit Card
+Review: Our Thoughts on the IHG® Rewards Traveler Credit Card

-The IHG® Rewards Club Traveler Credit Card is easily outperformed by the IHG® Rewards Club Premier Credit Card in terms of IHG rewards and benefits.
-This is because the IHG® Rewards Club Premier Credit Card offers twice the rewards for IHG purchases and features some excellent additional benefits.
+The IHG® Rewards Traveler Credit Card is easily outperformed by the IHG® Rewards Premier Credit Card in terms of IHG rewards and benefits.
+This is because the IHG® Rewards Premier Credit Card features some excellent additional benefits.
 These include annual free nights (valued at $256), a Global Entry or TSA Precheck credit every four years (valued at $100) and automatic Platinum Elite status in the IHG Rewards Club.
-Travelers that can take advantage of all of these benefits should recoup a value much greater than the annual fee of $89.
+Travelers that can take advantage of all of these benefits should recoup a value much greater than the annual fee of $99.

-While the IHG® Rewards Club Traveler Credit Card might seem like a decent low-cost alternative to the IHG® Rewards Club Premier Credit Card, it does not have enough benefits to make it a better option than a no-annual-fee cash back card such as the Citi® Double Cash Credit Card.
-This is because to earn more rewards with the IHG® Rewards Club Traveler Credit Card than the Citi® Double Cash Credit Card—after accounting for the $29 annual fee—you would have to spend more than $2,400 at IHG hotels.
-However, anyone who spends this much at IHG would get even better value with the IHG® Rewards Club Premier Credit Card.
+While the IHG® Rewards Traveler Credit Card might seem like a decent low-cost alternative to the IHG® Rewards Premier Credit Card, it does not have enough benefits to make it a better option than a cash back card such as the Citi® Double Cash Card – 18 month BT offer.

-Bottom Line: We do not recommend applying for the IHG® Rewards Club Traveler Credit Card.
-Instead, we recommend the IHG® Rewards Club Premier Credit Card for those interested in IHG benefits.
+Bottom Line: We do not recommend applying for the IHG® Rewards Traveler Credit Card.
+Instead, we recommend the IHG® Rewards Premier Credit Card for those interested in IHG benefits.

 Benefits and Features

-The IHG® Rewards Club Traveler Credit Card's main feature is that it allows cardholders to earn points in the IHG rewards club for making purchases with their card.
-Travelers can also earn an additional 60,000 points if they are able to make $2,000 in purchases within 3 months of account opening.
-Based on our valuation of these points, we estimate the value of this bonus to be $384.
+The IHG® Rewards Traveler Credit Card's main feature is that it allows cardholders to earn points in the IHG rewards club for making purchases with their card.
+Travelers can also capitalize on the welcome bonus: Earn 120,000 bonus points after spending $2,000 on purchases within the first three months of account opening

-IHG (InterContinental Hotels Group) includes 5,300 hotels all over the world including the following brands:
+IHG (InterContinental Hotels Group) includes over 5,000 hotels all over the world including the following brands:

 - Staybridge Suites®